Phone: +47 22 00 47 08 /

 - Steffen Kallbekken, Stine Aakre, 2018 The Potential for mitigating Short-lived Climate Pollutants: A Review of the Literature Review of Environmental Economics and Policy, EN

 - Stine Aakre, Leif Helland, Jon Hovi, 2016 When Does Informal Enforcement Work?
-Journal of Conflict Resolution, SAGE Publications Ltd., EN
+Journal of Conflict Resolution, EN

-- Stine Aakre, 2016 The political feasibility of potent enforcement in a post-Kyoto climate agreement International Environmental Agreements: Politics, Law and Economics, Springer Publishing Company, EN
+- Stine Aakre, 2016 The political feasibility of potent enforcement in a post-Kyoto climate agreement International Environmental Agreements: Politics, Law and Economics, EN

 - Jon Hovi, Tora Skodvin, Stine Aakre, 2013 Can Climate Change Negotiations Succeed?
-Politics and Governance, cogitatiopress, EN
+Politics and Governance, Cogitatio, EN

 - Frank Grundig, Jon Hovi, Arild Underdal, Stine Aakre, 2012 Self-enforcing Peace and Environmental Agreements.
 Toward Scholarly Cross-fertilization?
-International Studies Review, Blackwell Publishers, EN
+International Studies Review, EN

-- Stine Aakre, Jon Hovi, 2010 Emission trading: Participation enforcement determines the need for compliance enforcement European Union Politics, EN
+- Stine Aakre, Jon Hovi, 2010 Emission trading: Participation enforcement determines the need for compliance enforcement European Union Politics (EUP), EN

 - Stine Aakre, Dirk Theodor Georg Rübbelke, 2010 Objectives of public economic policy and the adaptation to climate change Journal of Environmental Planning and Management, EN